GUAN-XINGQUAN/AutoSDAPlatform/README.md

 *Preprocessing*: The python codes relating to preprocessing the electronic steel section database is stored here.
 The user does not need to access to this folder.

+### If you want to evaluate an existing design:

+Put the existing design member sizes into *./BuildingData/Evaluate_1/TrialMemberSize.csv* and *run evaluate_design_only.py* file.
+The evaluation results will be displayed in the terminal window.

+See *./BuildingData/Evaluate_1/* for the example.

 ### Any questions or suggestion:

 Send an email to: guanxingquan@ucla.edu